 Perhaps saddest of all was the inclusion of several visiting African agriculture-academics in the course.
 They were brought here by the “Cornell Alliance for Science”.
 This organization was completely funded by a $5.6 million grant from the Bill and Melinda Gates Foundation, and appears to espouse only pro-GMO rhetoric.
 For those of you who are unaware, Bill Gates is a proponent of using agricultural biotechnology in Africa, India, and other developing regions.
 So in essence, a group of African representatives got indoctrinated into the industrial and GMO agriculture framework, and were sent home to disseminate this information … after all, who could question the expertise of an Ivy League powerhouse such as Cornell?

 Shocking, isn't it?!

-Side note — by the way, after reading that article, which I agreed with the author almost entirely, I did have to leave this little comment:
+By the way, I agreed with the author's opinions in that article almost entirely, but I did have to leave this little comment:

-Please consider that it’s the FACTORY FARMED animals & processed foods that are the problem, not sustainably/traditionally raised animals that people have always eaten.
+Please consider that it’s the FACTORY FARMED animals and the processed foods that are the problem, not sustainably and traditionally raised animals that people have always eaten.
 Here are a couple articles with more information:

 It drives me crazy when the two completely different models of raising farm animals are bunched together when they are vastly different!
 (Here's one more post from a while back on that: Are Meat Eaters Ruining the Earth?)